Delta II: Comparable rockets

-Space debris
+Space debris (a.k.a.
+"Space junk")

-The only person on record ever hit by space debris was hit by a piece of a Delta II rocket.
-Lottie Williams was exercising in a park in Tulsa on 22 January 1997 when she was hit in the shoulder by a 6 in piece of blackened metallic material.
-U.S. Space Command confirmed that a used Delta II rocket from the April 1996 launch of the Midcourse Space Experiment had crashed into the atmosphere 30 minutes earlier.
+The only person on record ever hit by space debris, Mrs. Lottie Williams, was hit by a small, light piece of a Delta II rocket.
+Mrs. Williams was exercising in a park in Tulsa, Oklahoma on 22 January 1997 when she was hit in the shoulder by a 6 in piece of blackened metallic material.
+The U.S. Space Command confirmed that a used Delta II rocket from the April 1996 launch of the Midcourse Space Experiment had crashed into the atmosphere 30 minutes earlier.
 The object tapped her on the shoulder and fell off harmlessly onto the ground.
-Williams collected the item and NASA tests later showed that the fragment was consistent with the materials of the rocket, and Nicholas Johnson, the agency's chief scientist for orbital debris, believes that she was indeed hit by a piece of the rocket.
+Williams collected the item and NASA tests later showed that the fragment was consistent with the materials of the rocket, and Nicholas Johnson, the agency's chief scientist for orbital debris, believes that she was, indeed hit by a piece of a recently launched Delta II.

+Delta rockets have been involved in multiple fragmentation events as they were routinely left in orbit with enough fuel to explode.
+A large amount of current "space junk" is Delta rocket debris.